EUDAT-B2SAFE/B2SAFE-DPM/README.md

 # Data Policy Manager (B2Save-DPM)
-This package contains the code for the web-based data policy manager interface.
+This package contains the code for the data policy manager.
+The web-based interface is under the web directory.
 The interface allows users to create and download policies.
 The users needs to be a valid community manager and needs to register with the DPM.
 Once authorised the user can create policies, list all the policies they are permitted to see and download policies.

-## Building the software
+## Building the web interface
-The DPM consists of html, javascript, css and python scripts that need to be assembled for deployment.
+The DPM web interface consists of html, javascript, css and python scripts that need to be assembled for deployment.
 The assembly is done using the grunt task manager tool.

 1. If you don't have node (http://nodejs.org/) installed then download and install it.